Common Sleep Conditions

-- Sleep apnea: when your breathing repeatedly stops and starts during sleep.
+- Sleep apnea: breathing repeatedly stops and starts during sleep.

 - Narcolepsy: excessive sleepiness and frequent daytime sleep attacks.